 Buenos Aires is beautiful in any season but in spring it seems to blossom, just like the jacarandá flowers in the streets.
-Between September and November the temperature can vary from 14C (57F) to 22C (72F) and it is undoubtedly the perfect time to enjoy this beautiful city.
+Between September and November, the temperature can vary from 14C (57F) to 22C (72F) and it is undoubtedly the perfect time to enjoy this beautiful city.
 Porteños are always complaining about the weather, but in spring they all seem to agree it is neither hot nor cold – and there are more sunny days than rainy days.
-The first day of spring in Argentina coincides with the national Student´s Day, so every year all the youth are out in the streets, eating outdoors and partying at night.
+The first day of spring in Argentina coincides with the National Student´s Day, so every year all the youth are out in the streets, eating outdoors and partying at night.
 So, if you are planning to visit Buenos Aires in the Spring, here are some tips!

-- Eat an asado outdoors.
-Porteños love organising asados, and spring is the perfect time to eat a good choripan in the sun.
+Eat an asado outdoors.
+Porteños love organizing asados, and spring is the perfect time to eat a good choripan in the sun.
 If you don´t know anyone who is hosting an asado, there are excellent parrillas in the city to try the best Argentine meat.
 You can also have a dulce de leche ice cream for dessert!

-- Enjoy spring nights.
+Enjoy spring nights.
 In winter, nights can get really cold, so when spring comes everyone feels like going out and having fun.
-Buenos Aires has amazing nightlife, restaurants and bars start to get busy around 10pm.
-Remember that in Buenos Aires night clubs open at about 1am till 6am, so get ready to experience a city that never sleeps!
+Buenos Aires has amazing nightlife, restaurants and bars start to get busy around 10 pm.
+Remember that in Buenos Aires nightclubs open at about 1 am till 6 am, so get ready to experience a city that never sleeps!

 Have you been to Buenos Aires in the spring?
 Tell us about your experience!